 Homestead is a borough in Allegheny County, located in the Monongahela River valley approximately seven miles southeast of Pittsburgh.
 The first settlers arrived in present-day Homestead in the 1770s.
 The surrounding land was purchased a hundred years later and laid out in lots to form the town of Homestead.
 Homestead experienced a period of rapid growth in the 1880s as railroad, glass, and iron/steel factories were founded in the town.
 Homestead was the site of the Homestead Strike, a famous event in labor history that involved a violent clash between striking ironworkers and hired Pinkerton guards.
 Homestead’s steel industry closed in the 1980s, but the borough began a financial recovery in the mid-2000s.

-FAQ: What do I do if the driver who hit me fled the scene of the accident?
 If you’ve been the victim of a hit-and-run accident while on a motorcycle or bicycle and it is impossible to track down and identify the driver who hit you, it may still be possible to obtain compensation for your injuries and losses.
 If you are covered by an auto insurance policy that included uninsured motorist coverage, you may be entitled to make a claim against your uninsured motorist coverage for your losses up to the limits of your coverage.
 Bear in mind that it is permissible to waive uninsured motorist (UM) coverage when purchasing auto insurance, so if you have waived UM coverage for your policy you cannot seek uninsured motorist coverage after your accident.

-FAQ: Can I still recover compensation even if I was partially at fault for the accident?
 Possibly.
 Pennsylvania is a comparative fault state.
 This means you are entitled to recover compensation, even if you were partially at fault for the accident, so long as the percentage of your share of fault does not exceed 50 percent.
 The total damages you would be entitled to recover will be reduced by the percentage of your share of fault — for example, if a jury finds you 40 percent responsible for your accident, your recovery will be reduced by 40 percent to reflect your share of fault for your damages.